anoop-ananthan/flutter_bloc_infinite_list/README.md

 # flutter_bloc_infinite_list

 A sample application to learn flutter bloc the correct way.
+Took some deviations from the tutorial and based on the experiance here are some notes to self:
+1. You can do many things with Cubit and don't need Bloc all the time.
+In this example, there are transformation using events, debounce etc...
+Therefore, Blocs is really needed here.

+2. Using enumeration for the loading status is better than writing specific classes for each state as it increases boilerplate code.

+3. I love bloc! :heart:

 ## Getting Started